jmpijll/fortimanager-mcp/README.md

 *   **More Tools!**
     *   **Device Management:**
-        *   `list_device_interfaces`: List network interfaces for a device with basic status/config.
         *   `get_device_routing_table`: Fetch the routing table for a device.
     *   **Policy & Objects Management:**
         *   `get_policy_package_details`: Get more details about a specific policy package.